The Truth About Reprints

 Again, my first e-publishing rights to that short story are gone.

-The bottom line for previously e-published stories: don’t even ask if your piece has ever been published online.
-Since we buy first electronic rights, those have already been taken by your previous publisher.
-No matter how prestigious they were or how little or how much money you made: Sorry, but we cannot accept any story that has previously been put up on the internet.
+The bottom line for previously e-published stories: don’t even ask us to look at it if your piece has ever been published online.
+Since we buy first electronic rights, those have already been taken by your previous publisher – even if it was on your blog and you published it yourself.
+(Note: Posting a story on private sites like members-only critique groups or on Patreon does NOT count as publication.)
+No matter how obscure the venue was or how little (or no) money you made: Sorry, but we cannot accept any story that has previously been put up on the internet.
 End of story.

 Limited print publication.

 This leaves the subject of previously print-published stories.
-We are an original fiction market; unless you are C.J.
-Cherryh or Michael Swanwick your reprints are the last thing on our minds.
-So when you, as an author, try to sell me your story anyhow you give me the initial impression that you are a one-hit wonder who cannot come up with something new (an impression I’m sure you don’t wish to make.)
-I don’t even want to hear about reprints!
-Nevertheless, since I get the same questions over and over and over— they are the majority of my queries some months—it is time to codify my response.
+We are an original fiction market; so unless you are a big name author and we ask for right to an obscure piece of your work, your reprints are the last thing on our minds.
+When you, as an author, try to sell us your reprinted story anyhow you give us the initial impression that you are a one-hit wonder who cannot come up with something new (an impression I’m sure you don’t wish to make.)
+We at A&A don’t even want to hear about reprints unless we solicit them.
+Nevertheless, since we get the same questions over and over and over—and they are the majority of our queries some months—we codified our response in our guidelines.

-I have a simple rule, logical for reprints.
-Was your story published in a venue where 1,000 copies (or less) were printed and distributed?
+We have a simple, logical rule for reprints.
+Was your story published in a venue where 1,000 paper copies (or less) were printed and distributed?
 Really, it’s that simple.
 If your story was physically printed less than a thousand times, in one venue only, we might look at it.
 A good example of the sort of thing we might consider is a short story done for a booklet only distributed at a convention as part of the programming.
 But understand that what we really want is original fiction, so you are already dealing with a massive hurdle to overcome.